How Bombardier frog Inspired Safety Warning Color Design

 The fire-bellied toad uses aposematic warning coloration — a vivid yellow-and-black belly — to advertise its toxic skin secretions to predators.
 When grabbed, it arches its back to display the belly, relying on the predator’s learned association between color and toxicity rather than physical defense.

-In the language of biomimicry, this falls under the Protect › Signal danger through color category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Protect › Signal danger through color category.

 The Design Principle